Frogging-Family/linux-tkg/README.md

 If you have to restart the build for any reason, run `./xbps-src clean linux-tkg` first.

 #### Generic install
 The interactive `install.sh` script can be used to perform a "Generic" install by choosing `Generic` when prompted.
-It git clones the kernel tree in the `linux-src-git` folder, patches the code and edits a `.config` file in it.
+It will clone or download the kernel tree into the `linux-tkg-src` folder, patches the code and edits a `.config` file in it.
 The commands to do are the following:
 ```shell
 git clone https://github.com/Frogging-Family/linux-tkg.git
 cd linux-tkg